 need and deserve.
 If passed, this Bill will wreck services for students on campus, take the heart out of student life,

 undermine an independent representative voice, and downgrade the quality of New Zealand’s tertiary education system,”

-on the 5th Hundreds of students rallied at Lincoln University against the Bill on the 11th, and students at Auckland
+Hundreds of students rallied at Lincoln University against the Bill on the 11th, and students at

-association is ensured and associations can continue the valuable services and representation they provide for students
+that freedom of association is ensured and associations can continue the valuable services and representation they